 At a time when gender issues within the law are under increased attention from firms – with vastly different degrees of success – the Ardern (“will you have babies”) issue has brought all the old issues back into sharp relief.

 They’re issues that have been highlighted in this publication before.

-Putting aside the misogynist Mark Williamson from Mediaworks’ sparring with new Labour Leader Jacinda Ardern, there has been at least a renewed focus on the fact that whether a woman is going to have a baby or not is irrelevant to her career path.
+Putting aside the misogynist Mark Richardson from Mediaworks’ sparring with new Labour Leader Jacinda Ardern, there has been at least a renewed focus on the fact that whether a woman is going to have a baby or not is irrelevant to her career path.

 And despite efforts to achieve gender equality, open the doors to lifestyle changes and embrace an enlightened view of the fact that women who work can also have babies, things are really not changing much.

 Why?
-Because of the sort of misogyny that lead to Mark Williams’ questioning in the first place.
+Because of the sort of misogyny that lead to Mark Richardsons’ questioning in the first place.
 (At least Jesse Mulligan’s night before lifestyle query on The Project was projected as something that sought a personal response, rather than dressed as a reprimanding attitude.

-The Williamson query prompted her stern response – “…It is totally unacceptable in 2017 to say that women should have to answer that question in the workplace… It is a woman’s decision about when they choose to have children.
+The Richardson query prompted her stern response – “…It is totally unacceptable in 2017 to say that women should have to answer that question in the workplace… It is a woman’s decision about when they choose to have children.
 It should not predetermine whether or not they are given a job or have job opportunities.”